Better understand regurgitation in babies with Biostime

 • Divide the amount of milk given at each meal so as not to overload his stomach;

-When should you consult?
+When should you consult a doctor?

-To your stories!
+Share your stories!

-*Important notice: Breast milk is the ideal and natural food for infants.
+*Important notice: breast milk is the ideal and natural food for infants.

 Sources: